healeycodes/gatsby-serverless-comments/README.md

 # gatsby-serverless-comments

-This is a proof-of-concept for using Netlify serverless functions to let users add comments to the source code of a static website.
+This is a proof-of-concept for using Netlify serverless functions to let users add comments to a static website.

 1. 👩 User enters a comment and clicks submit.
 2. ⚙️ A serverless function receives the data.